as4395/Guides/explore-guides/stop-using-vpns-for-privacy/README.md

 ## 5. Legal and Jurisdictional Complexities

 The legal landscape surrounding data retention and surveillance continues to evolve globally.
-If your VPN provider operates in a country with strict data retention laws or is part of intelligence-sharing alliances (like the Five, Nine, or Fourteen Eyes), they might be legally compelled to disclose user data.
+If your VPN provider operates in a country with strict data retention laws or is part of intelligence-sharing alliances (like the Five, Nine, or Fourteen Eyes), it might be legally compelled to disclose user data.

 -   **Gag orders** can prevent providers from informing you if your data has been requested by authorities.
 -   Some jurisdictions mandate data storage, turning VPN services into potential points of vulnerability rather than privacy havens.